Carlson Center – Alaska Nanooks

 Often confused with and satirically attributed to the NHL’s Washington Capitals star defenseman, the John A. Carlson Center (commonly known as the “Carlson Center,” and often abbreviated as “The Carl”) was named after the long-standing Fairbanks North Star Mayor.
 Originally designed and intended as a community and convention center, University of Alaska officials stepped in and sought to adapt its function as a sporting venue, including a full Olympic-sized ice sheet for hockey.

 Shortly after the facility opened in June of 1990, the UAF Nanooks–now known as the Alaska Nanooks hockey team officially made the 4,595-seat Carlson Center their home venue.
 After decades of playing at the on-campus Patty Ice Arena, that center was no longer viable as the team’s growing fan base far exceeded its capacity (seating 1,260).
 The Patty Ice Arena now serves as the team’s practice facility.

 The Carlson Center also serves as the primary site for commencement ceremonies for local high schools, as well as the University, and also was the home arena for the now-defunct Fairbanks Grizzlies of the Indoor Football League.

-The arena is designed in a horseshoe, with light seating available in the south side of the building, lower reserved seating and mezzanine bleacher seating on the east and west sides of the ice.
+The arena is designed in a horseshoe, with light seating available on the south side of the building, lower reserved seating, and mezzanine bleacher seating on the east and west sides of the ice.
 The north side of the building does not feature any seating, as the arena can be converted to a concert venue with staging set up on the north end.

 During rivalry games, the building gets very rowdy, especially with the Alaska Governor’s Cup series, which pits the Alaska Nanooks against their primary rival, Alaska-Anchorage.